-As an adjunct to the hands-on anatomy laboratory, one of our current residents, Dr. Luis Savastano, has been performing high-quality brain and spinal cord dissections in latex-injected specimens for both research and didactic purposes.
+As an adjunct to the hands-on anatomy laboratory, one of our recent graduates, Dr. Luis Savastano, performed high-quality brain and spinal cord dissections in latex-injected specimens for both research and didactic purposes.
 These beautifully preserved specimens complement the rich surgical anatomy experience within the neurosurgical residency.

 Several times throughout the year, the U-M Department of Neurosurgery welcomes invited guest speakers and lecturers to present on a variety of neurosurgery-specific topics.
 Click here to view a historical list of past visiting professors and their topics.

 NEUROSCIENTIST TRAINING PROGRAM